Climate of Anchorage: Snowfall

-For snowfall, the annual mean average for 2000 to 2022 was 76.4 inches; the highest snowfall season being 2011 - 2012 with 134.5 inches, and the lowest season being 25.1 inches in 2015.
+For snowfall, the annual mean average for 2000 to 2022 was 194 centimeters or 76.4 inches; the highest snowfall season being 2011 - 2012 with 134.5 inches, and the lowest season being 25.1 inches inches in 2015.

 Climate change

 Based on the ERA5 data published by ECMWF, the annual mean temperature of Anchorage has increased from 0.8 °C in 1940 to 3.8 °C in 2022, an increase of 3 °C.

 The mayor and the assembly of Anchorage in 2019 issued a climate action plan for the anticipated effects that climate change will have on its city and people.
 The action plan includes all of the municipality of Anchorage, as far north as Eklutna and as south as Portage.
 One of the major goals of the climate action plan is to reduce green house gas emissions by 80% by the year 2050 from its 2008 emission levels.
 The first annual report on this came out in 2021.
 For its near term plans, the city also introduced a plan called the "Municipality of Anchorage Climate Action Strategy."